nanoframework/nanoframework.github.io/articles/contributing/contributing-workflow.md

 ## Making a change

 Make a quality change.
-Consider and document (preferably with tests) as many usage scenarios as you can to ensure that your change will work correctly in the miriad of ways it might get used.
+Consider and document (preferably with tests) as many usage scenarios as you can to ensure that your change will work correctly in the myriad of ways it might get used.

 There are several issues to keep in mind when making a change.